 Getting Started in RC

-Question: Do I need my own plane and equipment to try RC flying?
+Question: Can I try RC flying?

 Question: How much does it cost to get started in this hobby?